-This process can be explicitly generalized for $ \mathcal{B}$-objects in arbitrary Grothendieck toposes.
-But the process will be better understood relatively to the concept of \emph{fibered sites} and \emph{fibered toposes}.
+This process can be explicitly generalized for $ \mathbb{T}[\mathcal{S}]$-objects in arbitrary Grothendieck topoi.
+But this will be better understood in the light of the concepts of \emph{fibered sites} and \emph{fibered topoi}.
 The next section is devoted to some prerequisites on this notion, but also contains a new variation of it and some results allowing to adapt it to our situation.

 However before turning to the general case and our auxiliary results about fibered topoi, we should end this section with a \emph{representability criterion}, explaining when the adjunction above has invertible units, that is, when a set valued model is representable as the global section object of its own structure sheaf.

 \begin{division} Recall that a Grothendieck topology is \emph{subcanonical} if representable presheaves are sheaves, equivalently if the sheafified Yoneda embedding still is fully faithful.
 This also amounts that, for any $J$-cover $(u_i : c_i \rightarrow c)_{i \in I}$, the nerve diagram

 exhibits $ \hirayo_c$ as the coequalizer of the left parallel pair, not only after sheafification but already in in the presheaf category. \end{division}

 Recall we defined at \cref{generalized covers} the notion of extended $J$-covers as those $ (n_i : B \rightarrow C_i)_{i \in I}$ obtained as pushouts of $J$-cover under an object $B$.
 In particular $J$-covers are extended $J$-covers.
 Now for an extended $J$-cover we can define its nerve